Syreyup/Syreyup-LW-Guides/intro cam.md

 ---

-Now, this might be confusing, so I'll try and go through this as step-by-step as possible.
+Now, this might be confusing, so I'll try and make this as simple to understand as possible.

 First, let's set up the keyframes.
 It'll be easier if we set these up first, trust me.

-Starting off, for a simple Point A to B camera, you'll want to make 2 camera timing points for each Position and Target entry.
+Starting off, for a simple Point A to B camera, you'll want to make 2 camera timing points for each `Position` and (if its only looking at one spot), one for the `Target` entry.
 Under `Keyframe Data` you can enter the frame number in the `Time` slot.

 If you're opening a CANM file from the base game, you'll see a lot of timing points.
 You'll probably want to delete most of the existing ones.
 Especially for a simple camera such as the one we're making here.